 The Gilston School Community is not drawn exclusively from the immediate area of Gilston State School.
 In the absence of a commercial or industrial hub, for many the school is the focus for the Gilston community.
 Energies of all community members are therefore directed towards maintaining a high quality school education environment and in ensuring that their children enjoy a safe, secure environment.
-The involvement of the school community perpetuates an intimate understanding of the teaching learning process by parents.
-They enjoy close working relationships with the school staff and have commensurate high expectations of their students and school outcomes.
+Parents enjoy close working relationships with the school staff and have commensurate high expectations of their students and school outcomes.

-Family values combined with innovative teaching and learning practices underpin the actions of all members of the school community and parents frequently share that this feature is a primary reason for enrolling their children at Gilston.
+Family values combined with proven teaching and learning practices underpin the actions of all members of the school community and parents frequently share that this feature is a primary reason for enrolling their children at Gilston.

 Gilston has a proud reputation based on the success of previous students.
-Historical family association and word-of-mouth promotion by those currently associated with the school are the primary sources of new enrolments.
+Historical family association and word-of-mouth promotion by those currently associated with the school are the primary sources of new enrolments inquiries.